josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 # A rundown of the SAFE API

 ### SAFE Browser and the Authenticator
 The SAFE Browser is developed by MaidSafe and provides access to SAFE Network and websites on the SAFE Network.
 It has an integrated feature called Authenticator.
-The Authenticator is used to for logging in and creating an account on the SAFE Network.
+The Authenticator is used to for signing in and creating an account on the SAFE Network.

 #### SAFE Accounts
-An account on the SAFE Network is needed for storing data and committing data.
+An account on the SAFE Network is needed for uploading data.
 The current Test Network has restrictions on how much data you can 'PUT' on the Network.
 It measures your use in 'PUTS', each write action preformed on the Network will cost a PUT or maybe more if you are uploading files.
 Each account is limited to 1000 PUTS.
 This will change when SAFE Coin is implemented.
-Please note actions such as reading from the SAFE Network such as accessing a website do not cost any PUTS and don't even require you to be signed in to your SAFE Account.
+Please note reading data from the SAFE Network such as accessing a website do not cost any PUTS and don't even require you to be signed in to your SAFE Account.

 #### SAFE API Basic functions